emilywestenbroek/mw-2017/README.md

+mw-2017

 Project for Modern Web
 developer

-Are spaces necessary for a line break?
+Are line spaces necessary for a line break?